Hrádek (Frýdek-Místek District): Geography

 Hrádek is located about 27 km east of Frýdek-Místek and 37 km southeast of Ostrava, in the historical region of Cieszyn Silesia.
 The western part of the municipality lies in the Jablunkov Furrow and the eastern part lies in the Silesian Beskids.
-The highest point is near the top of the Loučka mountain at 834 m above sea level.
+The highest point is near the top of the mountain Loučka at 834 m above sea level.
 The Olza River flows through the municipality.